WPRDC/data-guide/docs/PublishingCKAN.md

 URL link to the dataset landing page on the open data portal.
 This field is automatically populated by the software.

 ##### Description (Required)
 Provide a longer description of the data (compared to the title) written in plain language that can be readily understood by non-technical users.
-It's a good practice to include your organization's name in the description
+It's a good practice to include your organization's name in the description.

+To provide a richer dataset description for users, you can follow the instruction on [this template](https://docs.google.com/document/d/10Pgig-6sGutHExU2xoVz1524XbLech7H3VpfYNivP10/edit#heading=h.k4lac26m565n).

 ##### Tags (Required)
 Keywords that describe the dataset.
 Enter separated by semicolons.
 Acronyms acceptable.
 Use technical and non-technical terms.
 Use as many as needed.
 Use plural forms of the word, and also singular forms if different from plural (i.e. leaf/leaves, wife/wives).